 Probiotics are bacteria that are beneficial for the body.
 There are more than 400 different strains of probiotics identified so far.
 Bifidobacteria and Lactobacilius are two probiotic strains recognized to be most effective in treating cases of eczema.

 Probiotic strains are natural in the human body.
 They are also found in certain foods and in the form of dietary supplements.
 The use of probiotic supplements has proven to prevent people from immune dysfunction.
-It has also shown to reduce inflammation.
+It has also been shown to reduce inflammation.
 These are the two main factors that lead to eczema development.

 There is an increased interest for scientists to do more research in the field of probiotic supplementation to treat eczema.
 Research has determined that probiotic products show positive effects in the prevention and treatment of eczema.
 This is especially true in preventing atopic dermatitis.
 This type of eczema is quite common among pregnant women and infants.
 The results from this study are based on 13 published clinical trials of probiotics and eczema.
-These trials have determined that a probiotic, Lactobacillus rhamnosus GG, is helpful preventing eczema.
-This probiotic made a massive improvement during infancy as well as later periods of the life.
+These trials have determined that a probiotic, Lactobacillus rhamnosus GG, is helpful in preventing eczema.
+This probiotic made a massive improvement during infancy as well as later periods of life.

 Eczema is most common in babies and infants.
 Their immune system is not fully developed which makes them more prone to the disorder.
 An article published in the British Journal of Nutrition showed that the use of certain probiotics during pregnancy can help the prevention of eczema.
 Their study included children between the ages of 2 and 7.
 The creators of this study concluded that a strain of Lactobacillus bacteria provides protection against eczema.